Snapping Turtle Closeup

 This Snapping Turtle was crossing the tour road at the Sequoyah National Wildlife Refuge in Oklahoma.
 I was able to jump out my pickup and get a few closeup photos.

-I know this photo makes it look like I am close to this Turtle, but I am approximately 10 to 12 feet away with the lens I was using.
+I know this photo makes it look like I am close to this Turtle, but I am about 10 to 12 feet away with the lens I was using.

 This Snapping Turtle came out of the River and was crossing the road to get to an area that is called Tuff Pond.